-In a previous blog post on value propositions I set out to learn from Guy Kawasaki’s evangelism approaches.
-On his blog I found that he tends to take something like a verb-application-differentiator approach when describing the startups that he’s working with.
+In a previous blog post on value propositions, I set out to learn from Guy Kawasaki’s evangelism approaches.
+On Guy’s blog, I found that he tends to take something like a verb-application-differentiator approach when describing the startups that he’s working with.

 [verb; application; differentiator]

 Share PowerPoint and Keynote slides including audio (Slideshare).

 Make VOIP calls easily and cheaply (JaJah).